larrykollar/Humanist/test/bookbuild.md

 This produces an HTML file; use a CSS-based PDF formatter to produce the PDF.
-Producing HTML as in intermediate step allows you to correct issues such as pagination without reproducing the HTML.
+Producing HTML as an intermediate step allows you to correct issues such as pagination without reproducing the HTML.
 If you want to produce the PDF directly: